simoncblyth/opticks/notes/issues/inst_transforms_XYZ_flips_discrepancy.rst

 Previous :doc:`sensor_info_into_new_workflow` showed getting inst identity info to match.
 BUT: now getting mismatch between the transforms.

+* HMM: I thought the transforms were matching previously, so recent changes may have broken them

 Generate the geometry and grab using ntds3::

     cd ~/opticks/sysrap/tests